-However, if you look in any modern translation of the Bible, including the New King James, you will find that in place of the name Jesus they use the name Joshua, for in the context it is clear that it is speaking there of Moses' successor and not the Savior.
-But in the Greek manuscript the name in both of these verses is lesous.
+However, if you look in any modern translation of the Bible, including the New King James, you will find that in place of the name Jesus they use the name Joshua, for in the context it is clear that it is speaking there of Moses' successor and not the Son of God.
+But in the Greek manuscript the name in both of these verses is Jesous.

 You see, Joshua is the popular English transliteration of the Hebrew name of Moses' successor, which meant, "He will save."
-This name looks forward to the name of the Savior, for Joshua was the prophetic forerunner of the Messiah, bringing Israel into
+This name looks forward to the name of the Son of God, for Joshua was the prophetic forerunner of the Messiah, bringing

-Yah is the personal name of God, and shua is from a Hebrew root word that means "to save."
-God identified himself to Moses as YAH (meaning "I AM") in Exodus 3:14, as in Psalm 68:4 ("whose name is Yah"), and as most familiar in the word Halleluyah ("Praise Yah").
-And in John 5:43 and 17:11, Yahshua says that he came in his Father's name, "the name which you have given me" (NASB), so it is not surprising that the Father's name would be incorporated into the Son's name - Yahshua.
+1 Yah is the personal name of God, and shua is from a Hebrew root word that means "to save."
+God identified Himself to Moses as YAH (meaning "I AM") in Exodus 3:14, as in Psalm 68:4 ("whose name is Yah"), and as most familiar in the word Halleluyah ("Praise Yah").
+And in John 5:43 and 17:11, Yahshua says that He came in His Father's name, "the name which You have given Me" (NASB), so it is not surprising that the Father's name would be incorporated into the Son's name, Yahshua.

-the Promised Land and leading them to victory over their enemies.
+Israel into the Promised Land and leading them to victory over their enemies.
 But since the translators obviously know this fact, why do they only translate lesous as Joshua in these two verses, and as Jesus everywhere else?